 Every year in the month of Ramadan, all Muslims fast from first light until sundown, abstaining from food, drink, and sexual relations.
 Those who are sick, elderly, or on a journey, and women who are pregnant or nursing are permitted to break the fast and make up an equal number of days later in the year.
 If they are physically unable to do this, they must feed a needy person for every day missed.
 Children begin to fast (and to observe the prayer) from puberty, although many start earlier.

-Although the fast is most beneficial to the health, it is regarded principally as a method of self purification.
-By cutting oneself off from worldly comforts, even for a short time, a fasting person gains true sympathy with those who go hungry as well as growth in one’s spiritual life.
+Although fasting is most beneficial to health, it is regarded principally as a method of self-purification.
+By cutting oneself off from worldly comforts, even for a short time, a fasting person gains true sympathy with those who go hungry as well as growth in one's spiritual life.

 The annual pilgrimage to Makkah - the Hajj - is an obligation only for those who are physically and financially able to perform it.
 Nevertheless, about two million people go to Makkah each year from every corner of the globe providing a unique opportunity for those of different nations to meet one another.
 Although Makkah is always filled with visitors, the annual Hajj begins in the twelfth month of the Islamic year (which is lunar, not solar, so that Hajj and Ramadan fall sometimes in summer, sometimes in winter).
 Pilgrims wear special clothes: simple garments which strip away distinctions of class and culture, so that all stand equal before God.

 The rites of the Hajj, which are of Abrahamic origin, include circling the Ka'ba seven times, and going seven times between the mountains of Safa and Marwa as did Hagar during her search for water.
 Then the pilgrims stand together on the wide plain of Arafa and join in prayers for God's forgiveness, in what is often thought of as a preview of the Last Judgment.